Skip to content

 Emma Morris

 Emma Morris is a junior at Elon pursuing a double major in Dance Performance & Choreography and Dance Science.
 She is from Lexington, Kentucky and is thrilled to continue on her path of becoming a professional dancer here at Elon.
 At Elon, she has had multiple opportunities to perform in Dancing In The Landscape, Spring Dance Concert & Black History Month Dance Concert.
-Emma is so excited and grateful for the opportunity to debut her choreography in Dancing in the Landscape this year!
+Emma was given the opportunity to debut her choreography in Dancing in the Landscape earlier this year.
+She is grateful and excited to perform in Fall Dance for the first time!

 Gaby Minionis

-A native of Fairfax, Virginia and a Junior at Elon University, Gaby is working towards her B.F.A. in Dance Performance & Choreography and BA in Arts Administration.
-Trained in Ballet, Modern, Contemporary, Lyrical, Jazz, Tap & Hop-Hop, she began training at the age of 2.
-As a former member of The Movement Studios in Springfield, VA, she competed nationally and has trained with Kathryn McCormick, Dejan Tubic and Kyle Robinson of DMI.
-While dancing at Elon, Gaby has performed in Dancing in the Landscape, Spring Dance Concert, Black History Month Concert, and proudly represented Elon University while performing “Catching Light” with Dr. Laura Kerns in Florence Italy (Summer 2022).
+Gaby is a senior at Elon, working towards her BFA in Dance Performance & Choreography, BA in Arts Administration and BS in Sport Management.
+Originally from Fairfax, VA, she performed with the Burke Civic Ballet for 7 seasons.
+As a former member of The Movement Studios in Springfield, VA, she traveled and competed nationally and trained with Kathryn McCormick, Dejan Tubic and Kyle Robinson of DMI.
+While dancing at Elon, Gaby has performed in multiple shows including: Dancing in the Landscape, Fall Dance Concert, Spring Dance Concert and Black History Month Concert.
+She proudly represented Elon University at the Accademia Europea di Firenze while performing “Catching Light” by Laura Kerns in Florence, Italy.
+Currently, Gaby is choreographing for studios in North Carolina, South Carolina and Virginia.

 Katey O’Connell